Late 1970s

 Digression: Teatro Colón

 Survey up to the late 1950s.
-A theatre I've always wanted to visit, and failed to visit when in Buenos Aires in November 2022; Prokofiev's ballet Romeo and Juliet (ironically in the Royal Ballet's Kenneth Macmillan production) was sold-out with no returns (seemingly) available.
+A theatre I've always wanted to visit, and failed to visit when in Buenos Aires in November 2022; Prokofiev's ballet Romeo and Juliet (ironically in the Royal Ballet's Kenneth Macmillan production) was sold-out.

 Arrau in Argentina